boomanaiden154/Notes/README.md

 it will probably error out somewhere along the way and hopefully tell you what you're missing.

-(Dockerfile that generates an image with all the dependencies preinstalled coming soon)
+There is a Dockerfile the creates an Alpine based image that contains all of the dependencies that you need in order to build the site:
+`notes-build.Dockerfile`.